microsoft/vscode-docs/api/extension-guides/language-model.md

 ## Publishing your extension

-Once we finalize the Language Model API (expected in the next couple of months), you can publish your extension to the Visual Studio Marketplace:
+Once you have created your AI extension, you can publish your extension to the Visual Studio Marketplace:

 - Before publishing to the VS Marketplace we recommend that you read the [Microsoft AI tools and practices guidelines](https://www.microsoft.com/en-us/ai/tools-practices).
 These guidelines provide best practices for the responsible development and use of AI technologies.
 - By publishing to the VS Marketplace, your extension is adhering to the [GitHub Copilot extensibility acceptable development and use policy](https://docs.github.com/en/early-access/copilot/github-copilot-extensibility-platform-partnership-plugin-acceptable-development-and-use-policy).